Manuel Foster Observatory: Extended funding

 After D. O. Mills died in 1910, his son, Ogden Mills, agreed to fund the site until 1913.
 A sum totaling $30,000 was provided, covering expenses up through 1914.
 In addition to normal measurements, Campbell decided to use the additional time to make spectrographic measurements of nebulae in the southern hemisphere.
 These would supplement the previous measurement of 13 nebulae made by James E. Keeler in the northern hemisphere.
-Observations of 12 nebulae in the Greater Magellanic Cloud indicated that this formation was receding with a velocity of 250 to 300 km/s, which suggested that it may be an related to the spiral nebulae.
+Observations of 12 nebulae in the Greater Magellanic Cloud indicated that this formation was receding with a velocity of 250 to 300 km/s, which suggested that it may be related to the spiral nebulae.
 After four years in charge, Moore returned to California in 1913, being replaced by Ralph E. Wilson as of August 1, the same year.
 Sanford remained behind for two more years, departing in June 1915.

 Full funding by Ogden Mills ended in 1917, and the remaining period was financed by fourteen friends of the observatory, which included Mills.
 Wilson was assisted by math instructor Arthur A. Scott from the Instituto Ingles in Santiago, beginning in 1913 until he resigned June, 1917, then by Charles M. Huffer.
 During June 1918, Wilson resigned his position and returned to the United States, whereupon he was engaged in war service constructing aircraft in Dayton, Ohio for use by the United States in World War I. This left Huffer alone at the station, as Paddock was not given permission by the military authorities for that service.
 Huffer ran the station until October, 1919, when Paddock returned for five years.
 The observatory was renamed Chile Station of Lick Observatory in 1919.
 The final head of the observatory was Ferdinand J. Neubauer, who assumed control on January 22, 1924.